 Glasgow Public Transport

 Glasgow has both a subway and public bus system which you can also use.
 The subway is useful for getting around the city centre and the west end and tickets start from £1.40.
 First Bus is the bus company in Glasgow, and you can use their journey planner here.

 Nextbike Glasgow has over 400 bikes around the city available for hire 24/7.
 You rent it via their app, and the price starts at £1 for 30 minutes.

-Spending two or three days in Glasgow will give you enough time to see the premier attractions, and learn a bit more about what makes this city tick.
+Spending two days in Glasgow will give you enough time to see the premier attractions, and learn a bit more about what makes this city tick.
 Glasgow is a great weekend away or city break from elsewhere in the UK or should be an exciting addition to any Scotland itinerary.
 With 2018 seeing the 25th anniversary of the Celtic Connections Festival and being designated the Year of Young People in Scotland, expect plenty of awesome experiences to be added to the city’s calendar and give you even more things to do in Glasgow!